How to File Montana Articles of Incorporation

 The next important information you must provide is about the stocks and shares.
 While filing the Articles of Incorporation, you must mention a minimum of one share.
 In Montana, to start a corporation, you need at least Three director(s) initially.
 When filing the incorporation documents, you must provide the share of directors in the corporation.
 It decides the ownership of the company.

-If you amend Montana Articles of Incorporation in the future, you will not be able to change the initial directors.
+If you amend the Montana Articles of Incorporation in the future, you will not be able to change the initial directors.
 You might need an additional form to change the initial directors’ details.
 You must check with the Montana SOS while filing the Articles of Incorporation amendment.

 Additional Documents